zackforbing/ruby-submissions/1511/module_4_assignments/gametime/chelsea-july-gametime/submission_form.markdown

 ### What Features, if Any, Do You Feel Exceed Instructor Expectations?

- - Bombs, cat gif, audio, and moving background.
+ - Bombs, cat gif, audio, Firebase, and moving background.
 See above gif!

 ## Risk Taking

 - What risks did you feel you took on this project?

 Adding a moving background involved stacking two canvases on top of each other and increasing overall complexity of the game.
 Moving cat gif also increased complexity for collision and drawing the object.
+We also spent a lot of time configuring Firebase and allowing users to enter their name.

 - How do you feel about those risks?